 The feeding program should be similar to the one the pullets will have in production.
-You can start this program as soon as 5-6 weeks of age (growing period) when breeders are spread over all cages, or have access to all the living space in floor/aviary systems,
+You can start this program as soon as 5-6 weeks of age (growing period) when breeders are spread over all cages, or have access to all the living space in floor/aviary systems, body weights (females and males) are at or above standard and uniformity is above 85 %.

-Gizzard with (left) or without (right) feed intake training
+Gizzard with (left) or without (right) feed intake trainina